 Regional accreditation

-Regional accreditation is generally considered the gold standard of college accreditation in the U.S., based on the rigorous quality standards schools must meet to receive this status.
-Approximately 85% of post-secondary institutions in the U.S. have regional accreditation.
-These institutions include traditional two- and four-year colleges, state-run and state-affiliated public nonprofit institutions, and many private nonprofit universities.
+Regional accreditation is generally considered the gold standard of college accreditation in the U.S., based on its rigorous quality standards.
+Approximately 85% of post-secondary institutions in the U.S. have regional accreditation, including two- and four-year colleges, state-run and state-affiliated public nonprofit institutions, and many private nonprofit universities.

-Students should note that, because of their rigorous standards, regionally accredited institutions only accept college credits and degrees earned at other regionally accredited schools, which can be a factor for students transferring to colleges or applying to graduate degree programs.
+Because of their rigorous standards, regionally accredited institutions only accept college credits and degrees earned at other regionally accredited schools.
+Therefore, students who plan to transfer between colleges or pursue graduate study after earning a bachelor’s degree are best served by attending regionally accredited schools.

 - New England Commission of Higher Education (NECHE)